Find a Qualified Attorney Near You

 Some jobs have special rules for workers’ compensation.
 For example, firefighters and police officers may have different benefits.
 Sometimes, an occupational disease or job-related health problem will have different rules.
 For example, a firefighter might get different benefits for lung problems.

-These special rules can include things like more medical benefits.
+These special rules can include additional medical benefits.
 It can also include wage replacement based on their average weekly wage.
-Workers' comp can also provide retraining if the injured worker can't return to the same job as before.
+Workers’ comp can also provide retraining if the injured worker can’t return to their previous job.

 Special types of employees may bring claims for federal workers’ compensation benefits.
 For example, the Federal Employer’s Liability Act (FELA) gives special protections.
 FELA provides recovery for employees in interstate transportation, such as railroad workers.